What to wear for an interview in Fashion Industry

 Formals for women

-A tailored dress with matching jacket or suit pants or skirt with matching jacket.
+A tailored dress with a matching jacket or suit pants or skirt with a matching jacket.

 Formals for men